bashuser30/dl-distro/README.md

 If you prefer not to use the provided fallback keys, you can manually find and import the required key yourself.
 Once done, `dl-distro` will be able to complete the verification process.

+## Issues and Feedback

+Encountered an issue or have feedback?
+Please open an issue on the [repository's issue tracker](https://codeberg.org/bashuser30/dl-distro/issues) detailing any problems you encounter, or suggestions you might have.
+This will help continue to improve `dl-distro`.

+## Contributing

+Thank you for considering contributing to `dl-distro`.

+Here are a few guidelines to keep in mind:

+- **Code Style/Flow**: Please ensure your code adheres to the existing style and flow of the project.
+- **Simplicity**: When adding support for new distributions or features, try to keep it simple.
+Ideally, additions should mainly involve creating a new download function and updating the `distro_data.json` file.
+- **Open an Issue First**: Before you start writing code, it's a good idea to open an issue to discuss your intended changes.
+This way, we can avoid any unnecessary work or potential conflicts with planned features.
+- **Pull Requests**: Once you're ready to share your changes, please open a pull request.
+Ensure your PR has a descriptive title and explains the purpose and context of the change.

 ## Supported Distributions

 ### [Arch](https://archlinux.org)